How can I vote?

 - Voting at a polling station - before an election, you'll be posted a poll card.
 Your poll card will tell you where your polling station is.
 Your local polling station is where you can vote in person.
 Polling stations are often at churches, community centres and schools.
 However, they can be in all sorts of places.
-Remember, you'll need photo ID to vote at a polling station in the election on Thursday, 4 May 2023.
+Remember, you'll need photo ID to vote at a polling station.
 Photo ID accepted at polling stations

 - Voting by post - if you want to vote by post you will need to complete the relevant form and send it back to us.
 Before elections, you will receive a ballot paper in the post.

 - Voting by proxy - voting by proxy means choosing someone else to vote for you.
 You need to fill in a new form to choose who will vote for you.
 This person can visit a polling station or apply for a postal vote so they can vote on your behalf.

 Contact us if you need help with voting, access at polling stations or anything to do with the next election.